sensorfleet/pktreplay/README.md

 # Pktreplay

-`pktreplay` can be used to read packets from `pcap` file and write them into interface.
-By default packets are written with the same rate they have been saved into the pcap file.
+`pktreplay` can be used to read packets from `pcap` file or interface and write them into interface.
+By default packets are written with the same rate they have been saved into the pcap file, or, when reading from interface, as fast as they are received.

 `pktreplay` takes its inspiration from [tcpreplay](https://tcpreplay.appneta.com), but without packet editing